 --Recent version of your resume

 By applying for this scholarship, you are giving TRU permission to maintain your information in our company database and contact you directly should we have an opportunity we feel would be of professional interest to you.
 Additionally, please note that some of these institutions may have additional requirements or applications and any scholarship award is contingent on subsequent acceptance by those institutions into their programs.

 ACEDS, the Association of Certified E-Discovery Specialists, is the member organization for professional in the private and public sectors who work in the field of e-discovery.
 ACEDS is building a community of e-discovery specialists for the exchange of ideas, guidance, training and best practices, and offers e-discovery certification.
 ACEDS has established the field's first certification exam, a 145-question multiple choice exam that covers 15 e-discovery fields.

 - Five full scholarships for the ACEDS certification package, including live training, study manual, membership to ACEDS, and certification exam with one free retake.
 Click here for a full description.

 LitWorks, a DTI company, is a leading provider of comprehensive training programs for litigation support professionals in AmLaw 200 law firms and Fortune 500 corporate legal departments, dedicated to developing and sharing best practices in the litigation support industry through a variety of consulting and training services.

-- Three full scholarships in 2013 to attend their Certified Litigation Support Professional program – a five day course.
+- Five full scholarships in 2015 to attend their Certified Litigation Support Professional program – a five day course.
 Click here for a full course description.

 For more information about LitWorks, please visit the DTI/Litworks site.